komazsofi/plantdiv_lid_sent_dk/src/lidproc/Extract_meta_results.md

 ## 2015_2018

-The metadata extraction found 8 incorrect files however no error message were retrieved regarding these files.
+The metadata extraction found 8 incorrect files however no error message were retrieved regarding these files (TODO: needs to be checked manually).

-The geographic information is mainly stored as epgs code within the laz files however 276 tiles do not contain geographic information, but linking them to epgs:25832 (ETR89 UTM 32 N based on the GRS80 spheroid) gives the correc geographic location.
+The geographic information is mainly stored as epgs code within the laz files however 276 tiles do not contain geographic information, but linking them to epgs:25832 (ETR89 UTM 32 N based on the GRS80 spheroid) gives the correct geographic location.
 The datasets were largely extracted with PDAL 1.3.0 and 1.5.0.
 Some files were extracted using TerraScan and one with CPS/RTW LAS Lib v1.08.
-The dataset contains LiDAR data from all three flight campaign.
-The storage technique was to update the 2014/2015 dataset in locations where new LiDAR data is available (until 2018 when the data was downloaded).
-So in the end one region is measured in 2018 and this is pusblished together with 2014/2015 dataset.
-Based on the minimum GPS time also 9348 tiles is still contains data from 2006/2007 and also the 2018 measured region some tiles measured in 2015 (13104 tiles).
+The dataset contains LiDAR data from all three flight campaigns.
+The online data storage were updated the 2014/2015 datasets continiously with the newly measured LiDAR datasets.
+So as result one region was measured in 2018 and this was pusblished together with mainly the 2014/2015 dataset.
+Based on the minimum GPS time also 9348 tiles contain data from 2006/2007 as well as the 2018 measured region constains some tiles which were measured in 2015 (13104 tiles).

 Oldest            |  Most recent :-------------------------:|:-------------------------:
 ![](figures/dir2015_2018_oldest_gpstime.png)  |  ![](figures/dir2015_2018_recent_gpstime.png)
 ![](figures/dir2015_2018_histo_oldest_plot.png)  |  ![](figures/dir2015_2018_histo_recent_plot.png)

-The most recently measured LiDAR dataset is fullwaveform ALS data.
-The estimated mean point density calculated for all returns is 10 pt/m2.
+The most recently measured LiDAR dataset is a fullwaveform ALS data.
+The estimated mean point density calculated for all returns is 10 pt/$m^2$.

 Point density map           |  Point density histogram :-------------------------:|:-------------------------: